 Listening to Andrea is like training with a heavyweight instructor.
 Knees begin to buckle.
-Hearts grow weary hearing her extensive knowledge of predatory behaviors and horrific stories of child sex abuse.
+Hearts grow weary hearing her extensive knowledge of predatory behaviours and horrific stories of child sex abuse.
 But we stay and bear the burden.
 We are also challenged to speak out against the apathy in society.
-Children are taught to trust and respect adults, and conditioned to do as they are told.
+Children are taught to trust and respect adults and conditioned to do as they are told.
 No wonder there’s an epidemic…

 Photo by Jamie O’Brien.
 Used with permission.